-The aim of the proposals would be to implement a threshold detail on Lower Leicester Road indicating the northern gateway to the town centre and to create greater pedestrian priority with a town centre 20mph zone, footway widening, informal crossing points and traffic calming along the network of streets.
+The features would form the northern gateway and would mark the start of greater pedestrian priority with a town centre 20mph zone, footway widening, informal crossing points and traffic calming along the network of streets.

 Street tree planting along the western edge of Lower Leicester Road would improve the experience of the streetscene.
-There would also be opportunity for public realm enhancements to the space to the east of the library through new paving, street furniture and street trees.
+There would also be opportunity for public realm enhancements to the space to the east of the library through new paving, street furniture, cycle parking stands and street trees.
+The space could be promoted as Library Square.